 Atsinna was a pueblo built in a defensive position atop Inscription Rock at what is now El Morro National Monument.
 The pueblo was only occupied for about 75 years, from about 1275 to about 1350 CE.
-In those days the location was along the boundary between the Mogollon people to the south and the Ancestral Puebloans to the north.
-Whoever they may have been, the residents of Atsinna built an 875-room pueblo that was occupied by up to 1,500 people at its height.
-Atsinna was the largest pueblo built on top of El Morro Rock.
+That was a time of greater warmth and wetness, a time of expansion for the Zuni people and they moved eastward out of their ages-long homeland along the Zuni River.
+Within a couple decades they built a dozen large and small pueblos along the arc of the Zuni Mountains.
+Atsinna was one of those and it was built on top of El Morro Rock.

-Today's Zuni consider Atsinna and its immediate neighbors to have been outlying villages of their people back in the day.
+The findings of the archaeologists support Zuni claims that Atsinna and its immediate neighbors were outlying villages of their people back in the day.
 There was a short-lived migration from Zuni to Acoma and then to Pottery Mound between 1395 and 1415.
 Then Pottery Mound was abandoned, the out-migration beginning around 1475 and by 1500, everyone had gone back to wherever their families had come from.